circleme/circleme/README.md

 - 👋 Hi, I’m @circleme
 - 👀 I’m interested in sound and consciousness.
-- 🌱 I’m currently learning music extraction algorithms.
+- 🌱 I’m currently learning music extraction algorithms using machine learning.
-- 💞️ I’m looking to collaborate on music extraction implementation.
+- 💞️ I’m looking to collaborate on music extraction implementation using machine learning.
 - 📫 Reach me at the email address giddymuse@gmail.com

 <!---